bobdavies2000/OpenCVB/README.md

 **FPoly_Basics:** *The FPoly (Feature Polygon) series of algorithms use the “good” features of the current image to create a vector describing the orientation of the camera.
 The white double bar line was captured in an earlier frame while the yellow double bar line is the current orientation of the same vector.
 A rotate and shift allows a rough comparison between frames separated by time.
 The values in the figure in the bottom left indicate how many generations (or frames) that the Delaunay region has been present in the image.
 The older the polygon, the more stability the feature polygon will exhibit.
 In the lower left image, the black region (highlighted with a yellow edge) shows the oldest of the regions.*

-# Recent Changes – December 2022
+# 2022 December - Recent Changes

 -   Over 1370 algorithms are included with an average of 31 lines of code per algorithm
 -   C++ Translator: an OpenCVB-specific tool translates the VB.Net algorithms to C++